 No homework assignments or project milestones will be accepted for credit after the deadline.
 Homework assignments will be posted on the website on Mondays and will be due the following Sunday (listed in the course schedule).
 Solutions to labs will be made public the week after the lab has been published.
 Solutions to homework assignments can be discussed in office hours but will not be posted publicly.

 If you have a verifiable medical condition or other special circumstances that interfere with your coursework please let us know as soon as possible.
+You will need to provide a written note from a medical professional confirming your inability to participate in course work.

 We expect you to adhere to the Harvard Honor Code at all times.
 Failure to adhere to the honor code and our policies may result in serious penalties, up to and including automatic failure in the course and reference to the ad board.

-HES students: You are responsible for understanding Harvard Extension School policies on academic integrity (www.extension.harvard.edu/resources-policies/student- conduct/academic-integrity) and how to use sources responsibly.
+DCE students: You are responsible for understanding Harvard Extension School policies on academic integrity (www.extension.harvard.edu/resources-policies/student- conduct/academic-integrity) and how to use sources responsibly.
 Not knowing the rules, misunderstanding the rules, running out of time, submitting the wrong draft, or being overwhelmed with multiple demands are not acceptable excuses.
 There are no excuses for failure to uphold academic integrity.
 To support your learning about academic citation rules, please visit the Harvard Extension School Tips to Avoid Plagiarism (www.extension.harvard.edu/resourcespolicies/resources/tips-avoid-plagiarism), where you’ll find links to the Harvard Guide to Using Sources and two free online 15-minute tutorials to test your knowledge of academic citation policy.
 The tutorials are anonymous open-learning tools.

 The midterm must be completed entirely on your own, and may not be discussed with anybody else!